CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Experiments

 \subsubsection{Benchmarks and Evaluation Metrics}

 We evaluate on PKU-SafeRLHF-30K (test split), Do-Not-Answer~\citep{wang2023not}, HarmBench~\citep{mazeika2024harmbench}, HH-RLHF~\citep{bai2022training}, and Salad Bench~\citep{li2024salad}.
 On the external safety benchmarks, we report Attack Success Rate (ASR; lower is better) as the primary metric.
 We compute ASR using two widely adopted safety judges: MD-Judge (MD)~\citep{li2024salad} and Nemotron Safety Guard (NV)~\citep{joshi2025cultureguard}.
+We additionally evaluate general capability and over-refusal behavior in Appendix~\ref{appendix:general_capability}, using MMLU-Pro~\cite{mmlupro}, MT-Bench~\cite{mtbench}, and OR-Bench~\cite{orbench}.
 In addition, on PKU-SafeRLHF we report Win Rate (WR; higher is better) based on pairwise judgments from the GPT-4.1 mini API.
-Appendix~\ref{appendix:detail} provides full details on baseline configurations, backbones, benchmark setup, and evaluation protocols.